Apoc70/Purge-LogFiles/README.md

 # IMPORTANT NOTE

-Update to v2.11 if you are using v2.1
+Update to most current release if you are using _v2.1_

 # Purge-LogFiles.ps1